Soccer fans mock as England dumped out of Europe twice in a week

 "The beautiful Irony. #England knocked out of #Euro2016 by country not even in the EU!
 Maybe that's why they pressed the #Brexit button," joked one Twitter user.

-Manager Roy Hodgson resigned within minutes, following hot on the heels of Prime Minister David Cameron who quit on Friday after the vote to leave the EU.
+Manager Roy Hodgson resigned within minutes, following hot on the heels of Prime Minister David Cameron who quit on Friday after the vote.

 The referendum result stunned European leaders, sent the British pound to multi-decade lows, and cost Britain its AAA credit rating.
 Experts called it the biggest blow to the EU project since its inception after World War Two.